array-eu/embedded_compliance_presentation/PITCHME.md

 - variety and complexity
     - many kinds of FLOSS licenses (2500+)
     - unclear and "creative" license statements
-    - packages with multiple licenses, dual license, etc.
+    - packages with multiple licenses, dual licensing, or license that varies depending on the combination with other packages, etc.
     - projects made of hundreds or even thousands of sw packages

 ---